CouncilofLorien/counciloflorien.github.io/docs/cards/E/earcaraxe.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _**Unique.**_ May be played at Isle of the Ulond. _Dragon._ Two strikes.
 Attacker chooses defending characters.
-If Doors of Night is in play, may also be played keyed to Andrast Coast, Bay of Belfalas, Eriadoran Coast, and Andrast; and may also be played at sites in these regions. <br>_"Weary of solitude, the Sea-fang paradoxically shuns companionship...”_ ***---Kuduk Lore***
+If Doors of Night is in play, may also be played keyed to Andrast Coast, Bay of Belfalas, Eriadoran Coast, and Andrast; and may also be played at sites in these regions. <br>_"Weary of solitude, the Sea-fang paradoxically shuns companionship...”_ ***---&NoBreak;Kuduk Lore***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【17/7】</div>